lockstockandbarrel/earth/docs/lesson1_ucs4.md

          length=len_trim(uline)
          !------
          !------
          !
-NOTE: String substrings work just like with ascii as well write(stdout,'(i9,": ",a)')length,uline(:length)
+NOTE: String substrings work just like with ASCII as well write(stdout,'(i9,": ",a)')length,uline(:length)
-         !------
          !------
       elseif(is_iostat_end(iostat))then
          exit